Setting Sprays vs. Setting Powders: A MUA Spills the Secret for Long-Lasting Looks

 To help you avoid a similar experience, we've created a quick and easy how-to guide for setting sprays and setting powders—from expert-recommended formulas that will never let you down to pro application tips.
 We'll also take some time to explain the key differences between setting powders and setting sprays so you know when to reach for which formula.
 (Because, yes, it makes a difference!)
 Keep scrolling for everything you need to know.

 In trueBest Knockoff Luxury Clothing fashion, we tapped makeup artist Tomy Rivero to get more details.
-According to him, both setting sprays and setting powders serve the same function, but results may vary depending on your undertone, skin type, product application, and desired finished look.
-"A setting powder is very fine, usually loose (looks like flour) and is used all over to help set cream or liquid makeup in place," explains Rivero.
 "A setting spray is a mist that encapsulates the makeup on the skin, helping it adhere and last longer for dryer skin types."
-Important note: Be sure to keep your skin type in mind when deciding between a setting powder or setting spray.
+Additionally, Rivero reminds us to keep skin type and texture in mind when deciding on a setting spray to add to a makeup routine to extend the wear time of the products you've invested in.

 Director and actress Olivia Wilde with makeup by Hung Vanngo